geekyinsights/technical-writing/pages/docs/index.md

 ![image](https://www.freecodecamp.org/news/content/images/2020/08/normal_dist_68_rule.jpg )

 {% callout type="note" %}
 A Normal distribution is also called a bell curve.
 The shape comes from the assumption that 99.7% of the data is within one standard deviation from the mean.
-(More on that in a different post.)
 {% /callout %}

 ### 2. Random Forests are a type of Ensemble Model

-Random Forests are  comprised of a collection of smaller models called decision trees.
-It combines weak tree models then averages the result to provide an answer.
-Each split creates a new tree which contains a random subset of features, or columns).
+As you may know, Ensemble Models are models that are comprised of smaller models.
+Random Forests follow this pattern are  comprised of a collection of smaller models called decision trees.
+Random Forests combine weak tree models then averages the result to provide an answer.
+Each split creates a new tree which contains a random subset of features or columns.

-There are 2 types of random forests:
+There are two types of methods for Random Forests:
 -Bagging
 -Boosting such as XGBOOST, CATBOOST, LIGHTGBM package implementations